 Note: The American Association of Teachers of Slavic and East European Languages (AATSEEL) is another worthwhile resource.
 AATSEEL advances the study and promotes the teaching of Slavic and East European languages, literatures, and cultures on all educational levels, elementary through graduate school.

 The University of Pittsburgh is one of a select few US universities offering language and cultural training opportunities through Project GO: The ROTC Language and Culture Project.
-Summer intensive courses and both distance-learning and traditional academic year course offerings from Pitt Project GO provide ROTC students throughout the country with multiple opportunities to fit up to four years of Russian language training into their schedules.
-Special fellowship opportunities are available to cover the costs of a three-consecutive-level training sequence, which includes at least 8 weeks of summer language training in Russia.
+Summer intensive courses from Pitt Project GO provide ROTC students throughout the country with opportunities to fit up to four years of Russian language training into their schedules.
+Special fellowship opportunities are available to cover the costs of 8 weeks of summer language training in Pittsburgh or Narva, Estonia.